Ausangate and Rainbow Mountain Trek 4 Days

 Accommodations

-At Machu Picchu by Locals we include accommodations 3 night along the Ausangate trek, with a suitable camping equipment to make sure your trek is an experience of the life time.
-Our tents are Mountain gear or Doite pro Aconcagua for 4 people, which will be shared only for 2 people to ensure you comfort and enough place for your luggage.
-The same way we include Inflatable mattress.
+At Machu Picchu by Locals we include accommodations for 3 nights along the Ausangate trek, with suitable camping equipment to make sure your trek is an experience of a lifetime.
+Our tents are Mountain Gear or Doite Pro Aconcagua for 4 people, which will be shared only by 2 people to ensure your comfort and enough place for your luggage.
+The same way we include an inflatable mattress.
 There will also be a spacious dining tent for you to enjoy each meal along this tour.

 -